john-science/john-science.github.io/_drafts/2018-09-27-installing-pi-hole.md

 ---
 layout: post
 title: "Installing a Pi-Hole"
-tags: [Privacy, Raspberry Pi, Software]
+tags: [Privacy, Raspberry Pi, Software, Linux]
 summary: Installing a Pi-Hole on my home network, with Comcast and a Raspberry Pi.
 ---
 {% include JB/setup %}

-What follows is an installation guide for a Pi-Hole.

-In particular, I am stuck using Comcast as my ISP and haven't found much helpful information on how this changes things.
+I am stuck using Comcast as my ISP and haven't found much helpful information on how this changes affects the Pi-Hole installation process.
 So I thought I would share what I found.

 ## What's a Pi-Hole?

 A Pi-Hole is a piece of software that filters all ads from your home internet traffic.
-This is a great tool for privacy and even helps filter out malware.
+It is a great tool for privacy and even helps filter out malware.

 A Pi-Hole works at the modem/router/DHCP level of your home network, by filtering out all traffic from known advertising or malicious IPs (we're looking at you, ads.google).